 Daharran Contact and the Modern Era

-In 6459 contact was finally made with the xenosophont Daharrans.
+In 6259 contact was made with the neogenic Daharrans.
 While the rest of the cluster had long been aware of powerful non-random signals emanating from the system, the location of the Daharran home system at the galactic northern edge of the cluster had meant a fly-by had not seemed economical until this point.
 After first contact was made the rate of colonization slowed to a halt in the Chronos Cluster.
 An agreement was fashioned to set aside the remaining uninhabited systems, mostly M star or metal-poor, for the time being to have them for potential colonization expansion later.
 The Daharrans quickly embraced the technology and ontology brought by the ComEmp mission, and wholeheartedly sought to integrate themselves into the greater cluster's commerce and information flow.
-This increased assimilation led to the founding of the Daharran Unity, a hybrid Terragen-xenosophont civilization, in 6702.
+This increased assimilation led to the founding of the Daharran Unity, a hybrid Terragen-xenosophont civilization, in 7702.
 The Daharran Unity was dominated for the next two and a half thousand years by dynastic rule, with Daharran and Terragen lines commingling through the mutual practice of adoption.
 The Daharran Unity remained internally focused and confined to the home system, with little evidence of expansionism.

 In 9200, after a historic attempt at democratization, the Advance Party won a landslide election and upheld their campaign promise to isolate The Daharran Unity.
 After this move not much is heard from them for over a century.
 In 9343 the primary star, Daharran Prime, suddenly vanished.
 Knowledge of this event was delayed for several years due to light speed limitations.
 Only late in the 94th century did long range investigations determine that the Advance Party of the Daharran Unity had converted Daharran Prime into a black hole.